Does Data Augmentation Improve Generalization in NLP?: Conclusion

 \section{Conclusion}

 We propose a framework for simulating the effects of data augmentation in NLP and use it to explore how training on counterexamples impacts model generalization.
 Our results suggest that adding counterexamples in order to encourage a model to ``unlearn'' weak features is likely to have the immediately desired effect (the model will perform better on examples that look similar to the generated counterexamples), but the model is unlikely to shift toward relying on stronger features in general.
-Specifically, in our experiments, the models trained on counterexamples still fail to correctly classify examples which contain only the strong feature.
-We see also that data augmentation may become less effective as the underlying strong features become more difficult to extract and as the number of weak features in the data increases.
+Specifically, in our experiments, the models trained on data augmented with a small number of counterexamples ($<100$K) still fail to correctly classify examples which contain only the strong feature.
+We see also that data augmentation may become less effective as the underlying strong features become more difficult to extract.